When to Take the MCAT (for Traditional Students)

 Rule 2: Don’t forget MCAT prep rule # 1

-Nope, don’t worry about when you are supposed to take the MCAT.
-The best time to take the MCAT will depend on your other commitments and school-specific curriculum.
+Nope.
+Don’t worry about when you are supposed to take the MCAT.
+The best time to take the MCAT will depend on your other commitments, school-specific curriculum, and when you’re applying to medical school.
 I encourage you as a student to read more here on how to balance various activities with MCAT studying.

-So I should plan for May 2023 to take the MCAT?
+So I Should Plan for May To Take the MCAT?

 Not necessarily.
 The closer you get to primary applications opening for submission, the more time you will have to spend writing essays, requesting letters of recommendation, and filling out transcript forms and other med school requirements.
 For traditional students, it makes the most sense to begin studying now with Blueprint’s MCAT Live Online Course or 1-Month Immersive.
 Either option will give you plenty of time to concentrate on classes and prepare your primary medical school application.
 And if you aren’t scoring as well as you hope to, you can delay the standardized test by a month or two without repercussions.
 Win-win.